Frequently Asked Questions

 ), redirect to/dashboard

 The core logic resides in helper functions and Next.js API routes.
-The starter project already has user authentication logic; we'll add the Twilio-specific parts.
+The starter project already has user authentication logic; you'll add the Twilio-specific parts.

 Location: